temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 The file `run_workflow.py` processes the Execution of the Workflow.
 The `run_workflow.py` file serves as a program that facilitates the execution of the Workflow associated with our data pipeline.
 While you can start this through the CLI, this example process and initiates the data processing logic programmatically.

+The Workflow is executed by the Temporal Client, which is connected to an instance of the Temporal Server.

 Create a new file called `run_workflow.py` and add the following code: